 Section 5 MLS V1.4 release description

-The OMA Mobile Location Service V1.4 (MLS V1.4) consists of a set of location specifications.
-The set of specifications in MLS V1.4 consist of MLP and RLP.
+MLS 1.4 enabler is an extension of MLS 1.3 to support use cases related to Indoor Positioning defined by the In-Location Alliance (ILA).
+This release is generic in the sense of its application since it can apply to a wide range of location architectures such as 3GPP/2, OMA, WiMAX, etc.

+The key capabilities added to this release are as follows:

+Definition of additional protocol procedures and information elements to support different use cases defined by the ILA, such as support of unspecified and unregistered target mobile devices, support of access/location network related events, support of analytic events and support of multiple conditions for location reporting on mobile devices

+Definition of additional protocol procedures and information elements to support market requirements not supported by MLS 1.3

+Specifically, MLS V1.4 consists of MLP and RLP specifications.

-MLP describes the protocol between an MLS client and the Location Server.
-In the 3GPP context, MLP was chosen to be an instantiation of the stage 3 specifications for the Le reference point and [23.271 Rel-10].
+MLP spec defines the protocol between an MLS client and the Location Server supported by Le reference point[23.271 Rel-10].

-RLP describes the protocol between two Location Servers.
-In the 3GPP context, RLP will be an instantiation of the stage 3 specifications for the Lr reference point and [23.271 Rel-10].
+RLP spec defines the protocol between two Location Servers supported by Lr reference point [23.271 Rel-10].

-Additionally, RLP will be an instantiation of a reference point between SUPL Providers with the purpose to transport information between SUPL Providers to enable positioning of roaming SUPL Enabled Terminals.
+Additionally, RLP will be an instantiation of a reference point between SUPL Providers to transport information between SUPL Providers to enable positioning of roaming SUPL Enabled Terminals.

-The main purpose of MLS 1.4 is to support use cases defined by the ILA.